Support programs for OS/360 and successors: IEHINITT

 This example will label 3 tapes on a 3490 magnetic tape unit.
 Each tape will receive an IBM standard label.
 The VOLSER will be incremented by one for each tape labeled.
 Each tape will be rewound and unloaded after being labeled.

 IEHIOSUP

-Update TTR links for type IV Supervisor Call (SVC) routines in SYS1.SVCLIB.
-Not applicable to OS/VS2 or later.
+IEHIOSUP updates relative track addresses (TTR) links for type IV Supervisor Call (SVC) routines in SYS1.SVCLIB.
+IEHIOSUP is no longer supported in OS/VS2 and later.

+OPEN, CLOSE, and EOV functions are performed by a series of SVC modules that execute sequentially.
+Some modules contain tables used by the XCTL macro to link to the next in the series.
+For performance reasons, to avoid a directory search each time, these tables contain the disk addresses of the modules rather than the names.
+Updates to SYS1.SVCLIB may cause these addresses to change, so IEHIOSUP needs to be run to install the correct addresses.

+This is an example of the JCL required to run IEHIOSUP.